bchfonz/Startup/README.md

   I learned that I can find bugs much faster by setting breakpoints and stepping through my code one line at a time and really thinking about what is happening with each line of code.
   I learned how to use get and set functions for local storage and how I can use that to interact with the DOM

+ <br><br>

+ Startup services notes:
+ Express abstracts away functions like get and post.
+ Use get to make a request to the server that will return the data that you want to get.
+Use post to make a request to add data to the server.
+ Make sure to add local variables to configure the database.
+ When POSTing, make sure to add method: POST.